State-of-the-Art Research Facilities

 The Center for Biotechnology boasts modern laboratories, directed by nationally recognized research faculty associated with the Center.
 The research facilities are equipped with state-of-the art instrumentation comprising more than 15,000 square feet of combined laboratory space located on the Duquesne University Campus.

 A nuclear magnetic resonance (NMR) facility includes a 500 MHz and two 300 NMR spectrometers.
 Other major spectroscopy equipment are single crystal and powder X-ray diffractometers, ICP mass-spectrometers and a great number of other state-of-the-art spectroscopy and separation instruments.
 Two imaging facilities equipped with a Nikon Eclipse E600 epifluorescence light microscope, Hitachi S-510 scanning and a Phillips 201 transmission electron microscope are available.
-Projects focusing on computational analysis take advantage of a supercomputing facility that includes an IBM RISC System/600 SP supercomputer model 3A8.
+Projects focusing on computational analysis take advantage of a supercomputing facility within the Department of Chemistry.

 A pharmaceutical manufacturing laboratory equipped with spray dryer, fluid bed dryer and various tablet presses supports research in drug delivery projects.
-The fully equipped, computerized Kristen McMaster Human Movement Laboratory serves research in muscle coactivation and replacement surgery for the knee.
 A Psychophysics Laboratory serves research in neurobiology and other specialized facilities are dedicated to neurological tissue studies, RNA/DNA isolation, and human anatomy.